AF-GRILL/DISPluginForUnity/README.md

 				- Entity State Update PDU
 					- Automatically send out Entity State Update PDU updates.
 					- Will send out a new PDU when a Dead Reckoning Threshold is clipped, the DIS heartbeat expires, when the entity Appearance is changed, or when the entity expires in the world.
+	- Entity State Calculation Rate
+		- The rate at which the Entity State parameters (angular velocity, linear velocity, linear acceleration) should be calculated.
+The more often, the more accurate sent Entity State PDUs will be.
     - Entity Appearance
         - Represented as an int-32 field.
 Specifies the dynamic changes to the entities appearance attributes.
         - Refer to DIS Standard IEEE 1278.1 document for a breakdown.